NgkTung/blog_amigos/README.md

   + Own domain: https://www.blogamigos.com
   + Change the URL path from the post's ID to the slug
   + Adjustment the page to be good for SEO

+### CLOSED
+- The blog has been discontinued since 31/10/2023.